 That is the problem with photographs.
 While we willingly or unwillingly let ourselves be frozen into stillness, hoping to retain its memories – childbirth, birthdays, graduations, marriage, even deaths –and emotions, you realised that you retain a little of it, sometimes none at all.
 I do not despise it, neither am I fond of it.

 But there is something worth capturing.
 Something that makes even the timidest man venture into unchartered grounds or foreign territories to capture the unspeakable and unthinkable.
-Otherwise, I imagine Photography being a dying trade.
+Otherwise, I imagine photography to be a dying trade.

 Had he decided to take a different route home from school, would he still be me today?
 Had he decided to be vegetarian, would he still be me today?
 Had he arrived late at the hospital with a burning fever when he was four, would I still exist today?
 He – that is I- had gone through many dramas, many of which I yearned to have prescience of.